Official Blade Runner 2036 Short Film Bridges the Gap Between the Sequel and the Original

 Trailers already hinted that replicants were still around.
 This reveals nothing which enhances that understanding.

 What it addes is another mystery box in the guise of what the short calls "The Blackout" which has been explained as being a world-wide EMP (can't wait to see how that one is explained) that wiped out all/nearly all electronic data and throwing the world into a temporary dark age.
-Seeing how books were still around and people reading signs and stuff
+Seeing how books were still around and people reading signs and stuff I'm not sure the world supports that particular idea well.
+Hopefully what happens is that the audience is somewhere along the line clued in as to why this six minute short is useful for understanding the film.
+Otherwise this was just something that ended up on the cutting room floor that the director put out as a stunt to keep people interested.

 Sequel?
 (Score:2)